Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Using the equivs package

-- Porting packages to a stable system
+- Porting packages to stable systems

 - Configuring a proxy server for APT

-- Creating a small public package archive
+- Managing small public package archives

 - Recording and copying system configurations